mrocklin/distributed/docs/source/scheduling/scheduling-state.rst

    These are dictionaries very similar to dependencies and dependents, but they only track keys that are still in play.
 For example ``waiting`` looks like ``dependencies``, tracking all of the tasks that a certain task requires before it can run.
-Howver as tasks are completed and arrive in memory they are removed from their dependents sets in ``waiting``, so that when a set becomes empty we know that a key is ready to run and ready to be allocated to a worker.
+However as tasks are completed and arrive in memory they are removed from their dependents sets in ``waiting``, so that when a set becomes empty we know that a key is ready to run and ready to be allocated to a worker.